 - Homeless Services Center for individuals (A-SPAN)

-- Sullivan House Family Shelter Bridges to Independence, (formerly Arlington-Alexandria Coalition for the Homeless)
+- Sullivan House Family Shelter (Bridges to Independence)

 - Freddie Mac Foundation Family Home and Domestic Violence Program Safehouse (Doorways for Women and Families)

-- Residential Program Center year-round shelter for individuals (Volunteers of America-Chesapeake)
+- Residential Program Center year-round shelter for individuals (New Hope Housing)

-Two transitional housing programs provide housing and services to help Arlington families and individuals get ready for permanent housing.
-These programs are site-based.
+Our transitional housing program provides housing and services to help Arlington families and individuals get ready for permanent housing.
+This program is site-based.

 - Independence House transitional housing for individuals recovering from substance abuse (Phoenix Houses of the Mid-Atlantic)